🌐 Tom Ensom

 As a freelance digital conservator, I work with arts organisations and artists to:

-• Apply conservation best practices to the care of complex time-based media artworks, particularly software-based artworks.
+• Apply conservation best practices to the care of digital and time-based media artworks, particularly software-based artworks.

 • Retrieve data from contemporary, ageing and obsolete media (e.g. computers, optical discs, storage drives).

-• Develop best practices, equipment and workflows to support the acquisition and treatment of software-based artworks.
+• Develop best practices, equipment and workflows to support the acquisition and treatment of digital and time-based artworks.

-• Enhance the documentation and metadata created for software-based artworks and their components.
+• Enhance the documentation and metadata created for digital and time-based artworks and their components.

-I currently work primarily with Tate's Time-based Media Conservation team as a freelance acquisitions conservator and on two research projects, the Software-based Art Preservation project and the Preserving Immersive Media project.
+I work regularly with Tate's Time-based Media Conservation team as a freelance acquisitions conservator and on two research projects, the Software-based Art Preservation project and the Preserving Immersive Media project.

-I generally have some availabiliy for additional freelance work each year.
-If there's something you'd like to work with me on, get in touch using the details at the top of this page.
+If there's something you'd like to work with me on, please get in touch using the details at the top of this page.

 Selected Publications